calyxium-lang/book/src/ch00-00-introduction.md

 Chapter 1 explains how to install Calyxium, how to write a “Hello, world!” program.

-Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number guessing game.
+Chapter 2 is a hands-on introduction to writing a program in Calyxium, having you build up a number guessing game.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.